Code-Institute-Submissions/Jonasitoelprogramador-Milestone1/README.md

 In order to ensure broad functionality, the website was tested across a variety of internet browsers such as Google Chrome, Internet Explorer, Microsoft Edge and Safari.
 In addition, dev tools was used to test the site across a range of devices in order to ensure there were no bugs specific to a given device.

+Finally, the links, image loading and media were tested by serveral different individuals across various browsers to ensure functionability.

 ###Automated Testing

   The HTML and the CSS code were put through the W3C schools HTML and CSS validators respectively to eliminated any potential syntax errors.